FlineDev/NewToolTemplate/CONTRIBUTING.md

 swiftlint
 ```

-Alternatively you can also add `swiftlint` as a build script to the target `NewToolTemplateKit` so warnings & errors show off right within Xcode when building.
+Alternatively you can also add `swiftlint` as a build script to the target `{TOOL_NAME}Kit` so warnings & errors show off right within Xcode when building.
 (Recommended)

 To **update the Linux tests** (required after adding/renaming/removing test methods):